cnabio/cnab-spec/301-metadata-repositories.md

 3. The in-toto link metadata for the first step that acts as the ultimate source of trust for a bundle (e.g., `step1` which might correspond to developers writing source code).

 All other keys MAY be kept safely online.
 Exact details are out of the scope of this document, but interested readers SHOULD consult [ITE-2](https://github.com/in-toto/ITE/pull/4) and [ITE-3](https://github.com/in-toto/ITE/pull/5).

+We envision that the CNAB metadata repositories would be setup the way most Docker Content Trust repositories are setup: the `timestamp` and `snapshot` keys per bundle MAY be online and controlled by the metadata repository, whereas all other TUF and in-toto keys SHOULD be offline and controlled on private infrastructure owned by the bundle developers.